Anguilla Guide to Events in August:

 A nice cold bottle of water will cool you off, but a dip in the sea at Sandy Ground is how most people avoid the heat on August Monday.

-Of the sights I saw at my 2002 Carnival, this one stuck with me the most!
+Of the sights you see during Carnival, this one sticks with you the most!

 Intermingled between the masses of boats and people, everyone finds their spot and gives a sigh of relief as the water refreshes and recharges.
 The next attraction?
 The August Monday boatrace.

-This Anguilla event sure sounds fun, and a little wild too!
+This Anguilla event is fun, and a little wild too!

-The August Monday boatrace is one of the two Anguilla boatraces that go completely around the island each year, the other being the Easter Monday boatrace.
-The race starts at Sandy Ground at 3pm, while the revelers continue to party and troll the beach.
+The August Monday boatrace is an exciting one and counts toward the Champion of Champions boatrace which wraps Carnival week and the season.
+The race starts at Sandy Ground in the afternoon, while the revelers continue to party and troll the beach.

 Later in the evening the Road March bands perform in what's called the Caribbean Beach Party.
+In addition to the local music, bands are brought in from outside of Anguilla for this event.
+They might be from as close as St. Thomas or Trinidad, or far as far as The Congo!
 This concert of several bands, dancers and musicians thumps late into the night, right in the sand at Sandy Ground.

 All of that activity, and in just one day!

 What is Anguilla Carnival's central theme, anyway?
-That's right, boatracing!
-During Carnival week, Anguilla can't go too long without another boatrace! ;-)
+Well, besides celebrating emancipation and the freedom of self-expression, boatracting is heavily revered.
+During Carnival week, Anguilla can't go too long without another boatrace!

-The August Thursday boatrace takes off at 3pm from Meads Bay and returns to the very same spot for their finish.
+The August Thursday boatrace takes off from Meads Bay and returns to the very same spot for their finish.
 You can plan to spend most of the afternoon on Meads Bay.

 There you can fill up on grilled ribs and chicken, as well as local flavors of ice creams and snow cones of soursop and tamarind just to name a few!